Dialectica Petri Nets

-\textit{Metabolic networks.} These networks are comprised of the metabolic pathways (network of chemical reactions) and the gene interactions that regulate them.
-A key aspect of the former is the kinetic modeling.
+\textit{Metabolic networks.} These networks comprise the metabolic pathways (network of chemical reactions) and the gene interactions that regulate them.
+A key aspect of the former is the kinetic modelling.
 There, Petri nets model reaction rates.
 For elementary reactions, which take place in a single step, the Law of Mass Action states that reaction rates are proportional to the concentration of reactants.
 Both quantities, rate of reactions and concentration of reactants, are usually taken as positive real numbers; therefore, in this application, Petri nets are challenged to handle continuous tokens and transitions, which requires the ruler $\Reals^+$.
-On the other hand, gene interactions are handled by implementing genetic switches that are modeled by discrete transitions.
+On the other hand, gene interactions are handled by implementing genetic switches that are modelled by discrete transitions.
 A Petri net model for a metabolic network therefore needs two different rulers on the same net.

 When applied to concrete metabolisms, a Petri net model will usually need to incorporate more than two rulers at the same time.
-For instance, \cite{Saito2011} shows a hybrid Petri net representation of the gene regulatory network of \textit{C. elegants} that is labeled with discrete and continuous transitions, but also with negative integers, real numbers, strings, and products of them.
+For instance,~\cite{Saito2011} shows a hybrid Petri net representation of the gene regulatory network of \textit{C. elegans} that is labelled with discrete and continuous transitions, but also with negative integers, real numbers, strings, and products of them.

-Summarising, applications may need rulers such as $\{0,1\}$, $\{-1,0,-1\}$ (for data uncertainty, which is common in complex network systems \cite{PhysRevResearch.2.043135}), $\Naturals$, $\Reals^+$, $\Integers, \Reals$, strings, and their finite products.
+Summarising, applications may need rulers such as $\{0,1\}$, $\{-1,0,-1\}$ (for data uncertainty, which is common in complex network systems~\cite{PhysRevResearch.2.043135}), $\Naturals$, $\Reals^+$, $\Integers, \Reals$, strings, and their finite products.
 The ability of choosing from a vast pool of rulers to label pre- and post- conditions is one of the strengths of the categorical construction presented in this paper.